MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/concert/2016-07-20-michael-manring.markdown

 Back in the early 2000s, my friend [Bob Mendelsohn&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](http://damprabbit.com) posted some videos of Michael playing at NAMM and I just fell in love with Michael's playing.
 I signed up for his mailing list and waited anxiously for him to come to Phoenix, AZ to perform.
 In 16 years, he never did!
 So, [when I interviewed him](/interview/michael-manring), I asked him if he'd ever be up for a house concert.
 He said he would and I resolved to find a way to fly him out and perform at my house.

 <div class="video-wrapper"><iframe width="420" height="315" src="https://www.youtube.com/embed/ualQv5bOwsM?rel=0" frameborder="0" allowfullscreen></iframe></div>

+So on Saturday, April 23, 2016, I had around 40 friends come over for a private event where we all sat in awe watching Michael work his magic up close and personal.
+And he hung out for a while afterward signing stuff for people and taking pictures.
+It was a real dream come true.
+That and [my wife&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](http://alovelettertofood.com) catered the whole thing, which made it delicious for the ears as well as the tummy.

 Hosting this house concert was a dream come true and Ken Coffman made it all possible financially.
 I am deeply indebted to him.